Isle of Man as a Tax Haven and Offshore Jurisdiction

 - Political and economic stability

-- Long standing political system
+- Long-standing political system

-- Sophisticated baking system
+- Sophisticated banking system

 - Though not part of the EU, its VAT number is accepted in the EU

 - Single-member ownership of an international company is available

 - The Isle of Man Companies Registry has been in existence since 1865

 - Supportive government legislation and financial incentives for the continuing growth of the financial sector